Abul-Hasan/web_site_bus_booking/README.md

 # web_site_bus_booking
-WANDERGO is my final year capstone website project using html,css, sql,php
+WANDERGO is a website done for  my final year capstone project using
+  Html,css for front end
+  sql for database connections.
+  php for register and login validation.